-We arrived in Tromsø just before midnight and those of us who were going to the Midnight Concert in the Arctic Cathedral which we could see all lit up in blue light on other side of strait linked to the island of Tromsoya by a long and elegant bridge.
+We arrived in Tromsø just before midnight and those of us who were going to the Midnight Concert in the Arctic Cathedral headed off on a coach.
+We could see it all lit up in a blue light on other side of strait linked to the island of Tromsoya by a long and elegant bridge.
 The cathedral was completed in 1965 and, like a lot of churches here, is triangular in shape.
 Inside it has A large triangular stained glass window and at the other end organ pipes.
 Otherwise in true Scandinavian style minimal decoration.

 |The Arctic Cathedral|